-The parents/guardians will be informed in a timely manner in the event of a student who is not satisfactorily performing in a course or activity.
+The parent/guardian will be informed in a timely manner in the event of a student who is not satisfactorily performing in a course or activity.
+Again, parent/guardian is expected and welcome to check Educate for progress.

-The parent/guardian is encourage to monitor their child's progress by using the Educate Portal.
+The parent/guardian is encouraged to monitor their child's progress by using the Educate Portal.